 - Relying on improper data

 Fifth, many courts make huge mistakes in dealing with psychological evaluations.
 Some courts mistakenly substitute the judgment of the evaluator for their own judgment.
-Your attorney should never allow this to happen.
+Your attorney should never allow a judge to blindly follow the psychologist opinion.
+Other custody considerations matter.
 Evaluators should only evaluate the psychological profiles of the parents and children in a case.
-They should never give an opinion on any other of the fifteen statutory factors that a court is required to consider.
-In addition, some courts refuse to consider the opinions of evaluators at all.
-This is also poor practice, because the mental health of a parent is specifically listed as one of the considerations a court must assess in making a custody determination, and due to the patient-therapist privilege, an evaluation may be the only way for the court to complete that assessment.
+They should never give an opinion on any of the other fifteen statutory custody factors.
+Conversely, some courts refuse to consider the psychological evaluator’s opinion at all.
+This is also a mistake, because the mental health of a parent is specifically listed as one of the custody factors.

-Sixth, as of the day, this blog was written, in the Knoxville area, there are very few qualified psychologists performing quality Independent Medical Evaluations.
-Your attorney needs to know who the few that do good work are and needs to ask them pointed questions along the way to make sure the evaluator does his or her job.
+Sixth, as of the day this blog was written, in the Knoxville area, very few qualified psychologists perform quality Independent Medical Evaluations.
+Your attorney needs to know who the few that do good work are and need to ask them pointed questions along the way to make sure the evaluator does their job.
+Even more difficult is when your case is hotly contested.
+Some evaluators refuse to work with attorneys who are obnoxious.
+Your attorney needs to have a strong professional relationship with the mental health community so that the evaluator will be willing to stand up for your children in court, even in the face of opposing counsel’s attack.

 If you’re ready to schedule a case assessment with Margaret Held or another Held Law Firm attorney, call (865) 685-4780 to make an appointment.